newvoicemedia/NewVoiceMedia.Pci.Integration/README.md

     check-ip         Checks external IP address of current machine help             Shows this help text

-To see list of parameters for each command, run `NewVoiceMedia.Pci.Integration help` (or check file `Utils.cs`).
+To see list of parameters for each command, run `NewVoiceMedia.Pci.Integration help` (or check file [Utils.cs](src/Utils.cs)).
 Parameters shown in `< >` are mandatory and have to be provided.
-Parameters in `[ = ]` are optional - if omitted, default value shown after `=` is used.
+Parameters in `[ ]` are optional - if omitted, default value shown after `=` is used.
-Run the exe file from terminal (e.g. `cmd.exe`) - either using it's full path or just name if you're already in it's directory.
-For parameters, either use absolute paths or relative to current directory.
+Download [NewVoiceMedia.Pci.Integration.zip](https://github.com/newvoicemedia/NewVoiceMedia.Pci.Integration/releases/download/v1.01/NewVoiceMedia.Pci.Integration.zip), unpack it and run the exe file from `Command Prompt`.
+For platforms different than 64bit Windows you need to use source files instead (see section [Build](#build)).
 Example usages:

     NewVoiceMedia.Pci.Integration convert-keys private.pem public.pem
     C:\_work\nvm\NewVoiceMedia.Pci.Integration.exe send-request agol4ebio20 SagePay ..\requests\payload-1.json "payments1.nvminternal.net"

 In the first example, current directory is the one containing files `NewVoiceMedia.Pci.Integration.exe`, `private.pem` and `public.pem`.
-Command can be ran from other directory, but then one will have to use proper paths.
-In the second example, current directory does not matter as we are using paths (here: absolute for `.exe` and relative for .json).
+In the second example, we passed paths (absolute and relative) to reference files from different directories.

 ## API documentation
-Command `send-request` facilitates access to API, taking care for things such as cryptographics signatures ans polling for final result.
+Command `send-request` facilitates access to API, taking care for things such as cryptographic signatures and polling for final result.
 To make API requests, you need to provide payment request serialized as XML or JSON.
 General API documentation can be found on [our wiki](https://newvoicemedia.atlassian.net/wiki/spaces/DP/pages/15172092/Mid-Call+IVR+API+Specification).
 Content of request depends on chosen payment gateway.
 Details can be found here:
  - [Realex](https://newvoicemedia.atlassian.net/wiki/spaces/DP/pages/99354891/Taking+payments+via+Realex)